Kuldeepcode099/Life-Expectancy-Analysis/README.md

+Overview

+During my internship, I worked on two major projects that helped me apply machine learning to real-world problems.
+The first one was based on cybersecurity, where I analyzed AWS CloudWatch traffic logs to detect suspicious activity.
+The second one was in the healthcare domain, where I predicted life expectancy of different countries based on socio-economic and health indicators.

+Both projects gave me practical experience in handling data from scratch — cleaning, preprocessing, exploring it through visualization, building models, and evaluating them to find the best results.

-Project 1: Cybersecurity – Suspicious Web Threat Interactions
+🚀 Project 1: Cybersecurity – Suspicious Web Threat Interactions

-This project focuses on analyzing AWS CloudWatch web traffic logs to detect suspicious or malicious activity.
-The dataset contained information such as IP addresses, ports, countries, bytes transferred, and rule names.
+This project was focused on detecting unusual or malicious web traffic.
+The dataset had IPs, ports, countries, bytes transferred, and detection rule names.

-🔹 Key Steps
+🔹 What I Did

-Data Cleaning & Preprocessing: Removed duplicates, handled missing values, converted timestamps.
+Cleaned and preprocessed the dataset (removed duplicates, handled missing values, converted timestamps).

-Feature Engineering: Session duration, average packet size, throughput, and a binary suspicious label.
+Created new features like session duration, average packet size, and throughput.

-EDA: Distribution plots, port/protocol analysis, country-wise traffic, correlation heatmap, and network graphs.
+Did EDA with histograms, port/protocol usage, traffic by country, correlation heatmaps, and even a small network graph.

-Anomaly Detection: Isolation Forest and Local Outlier Factor for unsupervised detection.
+Used Isolation Forest and Local Outlier Factor to detect anomalies.

-Classification Models: RandomForest, MLP, and Conv1D Neural Networks.
+Built classification models using RandomForest and experimented with MLP and Conv1D neural networks.

-Evaluation: Accuracy, precision, recall, F1-score, and ROC-AUC.
+Evaluated models with accuracy, precision, recall, F1-score, and ROC-AUC.

 🔹 Results

-RandomForest achieved more than 90% accuracy, and anomaly detection models successfully flagged abnormal traffic patterns.
+RandomForest gave the best performance with 90%+ accuracy, and anomaly detection models flagged unusual patterns successfully.

 👉 Notebook: Cybersecurity_Project.ipynb

 🚀 Project 2: Life Expectancy Analysis

-This project predicts life expectancy across countries using socio-economic and health-related indicators such as GDP, schooling, healthcare expenditure, and mortality rates.
+The second project was about predicting the life expectancy of different countries using health and economic data.

-🔹 Key Steps
+🔹 What I Did

-Data Cleaning: Handled missing values with mean imputation, treated outliers using IQR, removed duplicates.
+Cleaned the dataset (handled missing values, removed outliers using IQR, dropped duplicates).

-EDA: Distribution plots, correlation heatmap, year-wise trends, and developed vs. developing country comparison.
+Explored trends with distribution plots, correlation heatmaps, and compared developed vs. developing countries.

-Preprocessing: Label Encoding for categorical features and Standard Scaling for numeric values.
+Preprocessed data with Label Encoding for categorical features and scaling for numeric ones.

-Regression Models: RandomForest, ExtraTrees, GradientBoosting, and XGBoost.
+Trained regression models: RandomForest, ExtraTrees, GradientBoosting, and XGBoost.

-Model Evaluation: Compared models using RMSE and R².
+Compared models using RMSE and R².

-Cross Validation: Performed on XGBoost for consistent results.
+Performed cross-validation on XGBoost to check consistency.

 🔹 Results

-XGBoost provided the best performance with low RMSE and high R², proving reliable for predicting life expectancy.
+XGBoost turned out to be the best model, giving strong predictions with high R² and low RMSE.

+👉 Notebook: Life_Expectancy_Project.ipynb

+⚙️ Requirements

+pandas, numpy, matplotlib, seaborn

+scikit-learn

+xgboost

+tensorflow / keras

+networkx